- Things to Do

 Flagstaff attracts visitors from all over to our snowy playground.
-Accumulating an average of 100 inches of snow annually in downtown, the surrounding ponderosa forests are blanketed with even more - welcoming winter enthusiasts to partake in a multitude of winter activities, such as skiing, snowshoeing, sledding and snowbiking.
+Accumulating an average of 100 inches of snow annually in downtown, the surrounding ponderosa forests are blanketed with even more - welcoming winter enthusiasts to partake in a multitude of winter activities, such as skiing, snowshoeing, tubing, and snow-biking.

-Travel with cold weather necessities including plenty of gas in the tank, fully charged cell phone, supply of drinking water, flashlight, batteries, pack blankets, gloves, scarves, snacks and medication.
+Travel with cold weather necessities including plenty of gas in the tank, fully charged cell phone, supply of drinking water, flashlight, batteries, packed blankets, gloves, scarves, snacks, and medication.

-Do not block driveways, entrances or exits, use restrooms prior to arriving at snowplay area, play in approved designated areas as shown on the snowplay map.
+Do not block driveways, entrances, or exits, use restrooms prior to arriving at the snow-play area, and play in approved designated areas as shown on the snow-play map.

 Weather is unpredictable and conditions can quickly change.
 Err on the cautious side and plan to stay overnight.
-There are plenty of family and pet-friendly hotels and campgrounds.
-Visit flagstaffarizona.org to book your lodging.
+There are plenty of family and pet-friendly accommodations.
+Visit discoverflagstaff.com to book your lodging.